knative/docs/docs/admin/eventing/kafka-channel-configuration.md

         spec:
           numPartitions: 3
           replicationFactor: 1
-    EOF
     ```

     !!! note
         This example specifies two extra parameters that are specific to Kafka Channels; `numPartitions` and `replicationFactor`.

+1. Apply the YAML file by running the command:

+    ```bash
+    kubectl apply --filename <filename>.yaml
+    ```
+    Where `<filename>` is the name of the file you created in the previous step.

 1. Optional.
 To create a Broker that uses Kafka Channels, specify the `kafka-channel` ConfigMap in the Broker spec.
-You can do this by running the command:
+You can do this by creating a YAML file using the template below:

     ```yaml
-    kubectl apply -f - <<EOF
     apiVersion: eventing.knative.dev/v1
     kind: Broker
     metadata: